dog-gateway/rest-api-docs/index.md

 #### <a id="single-rule"></a> Resource /rules/{rule-id} ####

-*Updated on Thu, 2013-10-25*
+*Updated on Thu, 2013-11-08*
 <span class="label label-info pull-right">API version 1.0</span>
-<span class="label label-important pull-right">Incomplete documentation</span>

 Represents an existing rule registered in Dog.
 By using this resource, it is possible to update or delete an existing rule.

+Currently, all the responses and the requests are in XML format.

-**URL:** /rules/
+**URL:** /rules/{rule-id}

 |Method|Description|
 |:-----|:----------|